MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/remotely-access-teams-rooms.md

 1. Sign in to the [Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/) with the same administrator privileges as that used to sign in to the Microsoft 365 admin center.
 2. In the **Teams Rooms Pro Management portal**, go to **Settings** > **Roles**.
-3. Create a custom role that grants remote access permissions to Pro management admin, site lead, and site technicians, and then add the rooms they will be accessing.
+3. Create a custom role that grants remote access permissions to Pro management admin, site lead, and site technicians, and then add the rooms they'll be accessing.
 4. Assign **Remote Access view** or **Remote Access modify** permissions to the same custom role.
 5. Create **Assignments** for specific users and consoles that will be using the remote access feature.
 6. Select **Finish** and **Save**.